ucl-cssb/flopr/README.md

 similar wavelengths to GFP.
 We observe that the level of autofluorescence is not simply proportional to the number of cells or optical density of our culture.
-As cells enter stationary phase, autofluorescence increases, perhpas due increased production of the autofluorescent molecules and changes in cell size.
+As cells enter stationary phase, autofluorescence increases, perhaps due increased production of the autofluorescent molecules and changes in cell size.

 In order to remove this autofluorescence from our sample data we fit a curve to our negative control data.
-We provide four different models that the user can choose to fit there data (and if desired more models can be added).
+We provide four different models that the user can choose to fit their data (and if desired more models can be added).
 There are two smoothing models: “loess” and “spline”.
 The primary difference to the user between these two models is that the “spline” is able to extrapolate beyond the negative control data provided.
-This means that if the range of absorbance values at which you have measurements of your negative control is smaller than the range of you samples, we can still make an attempt at normalisation.
+This means that if the range of absorbance values at which you have measurements of your negative control is smaller than the range of your samples, we can still make an attempt at normalisation.
 However, this extrapolation is very crude (linear from the last data point) and can produce poor normalisation in the extrapolated range.
 Fortunately, negative controls tend to grow better than fluorescent samples, so